 At our intense week-long summer camps, players develop their individual skills through structured drills and innovative on-ice equipment.
-We offer a variety of programs throughout New York, New Jersey, Connecticut, North Carolina and Georgia, each varying in intensity from 15 to 25 and even 30 hours on the ice.
+We offer a variety of programs throughout New York, New Jersey, Connecticut, North Carolina, South Carolina, Missouri, Georgia and Texas, each varying in intensity from 15 to 25 and even 30 hours on the ice.
 Different camps help students improve in different aspects of the game, while our continued emphasis on balance and skating technique helps them become more complete hockey players.

 Total Skill Development

 >During this camp, students are able to focus on individual skill development in all aspects of the game.
 Fundamental skills like skating, stick handling, shooting, passing, and checking are taught during each specialized hour, first through controlled instruction and then through repeated drills that enhance understanding and mastery.
 Finally, students are taught to incorporate the skills they have learned into game situations-and become more complete hockey players.